 A study comparing methods of absorption found the greatest potential in intranasal absorption, which was absorbed much more quickly compared to other methods including oral and transdermal melatonin.

-Overall, harmless but less effective
+Overall, harmless but less efficient

-In an overview, taking melatonin orally does not appear to have a negative impact on your liver albeit at the cost of efficiency.
+In an overview, taking melatonin orally does not appear to have a negative impact on your liver, albeit at the cost of efficiency.